 How do I create dynamic search ads?

-To ensure the appropriate display of your Dynamic Search Ads, you must learn how to create the dynamic ad campaign without errors.
-The dynamic ads can be made within a new or existing ad campaign.
+To ensure the appropriate display of your Dynamic Search Ads, you must learn how to create a dynamic ad campaign without errors.
+Dynamic ads can be made within a new or existing ad campaign.
 However, creating the ads within the current ad group is advisable for effectiveness.

-Follow the detailed steps below to create a Dynamic Search Ads:
+11 Steps to create a Dynamic Search Ad:

 - Log into your Google Ads Account.